 When multiple RTP media streams are multiplexed in a traffic flow identified by an IP 5-tuple, each media stream can be identified using the identification-tag (the values of "mid" attribute) in the SDP description using the BUNDLE attribute defined in RFC 9143.
 RFC 7941 [22] has defined an RTP SDES header extension to optimize the determination of relationship and synchronization context (CNAME) for new RTP streams in an RTP session.
 RFC 9143 [23] has defined a new RTP SDES header extension for MID by extending the RTP SDES header extension to carry the RTCP MID SDES item as defined in RFC 9143, in RTP packets.

 The RTP SDES header extension for MID enables an RTP receiver to associate each RTP stream with a specific "m=" section in the SDP with which a receiver has associated an identification-tag.
 The payload, containing the identification-tag, of the RTP SDES header extension element can be encoded using either the 1-byte or the 2-byte header according to RFC 7941 [22].
 An example SDP for bundled media streams with RTP SDES header extension for MID and the identification-tags is as shown below.

+RTP packets and RTCP packets can be multiplexed into a single traffic flow using the SDP BUNDLE mechanism with the 'rtcp-mux' attribute as defined in RFC 5761 and the 'rtcp-mux-only' attribute as defined in RFC 8858.
+When RTP packets and RTCP packets are multiplexed into a traffic flow identified by an IP 5-tuple, each RTCP packet can be associated with the corresponding RTP stream when an RTP sender inserts the associated identification-tag information into RTP and RTCP packets associated with a BUNDLE group.
+The identification-tag information can be inserted into RTCP packets using the RTCP MID SDES item as described in RFC 9143.

 Figure C.2.1-1: Example SDP for bundled media streams